Shivamkanse2104/Infosys-milestone/README.md

 jahnavi can you do the reprository thing. i will make the ppt . poobesh will do the document.and poobesh ask chatgpt by giving all the matter

 Yeah i will create the repository and then poobesh can share the link with sir.
 Starting from tommorow im having mid exams.
 So if you need any help in particular i can help

+ok u prepare for your exams. just share your thoughts to make the ppt.